mattetti/sinatra-web-api-example/README.md

 ## More about the DSL

-This app is built on top of Sinatra and the WSDSL (WebService DSL gem).
+This app is built on top of Sinatra and the [WSDSL](https://github.com/mattetti/wsdsl) (WebService DSL gem, not related to WSDL).
 Reasons for a DSL vs the standard Rails approach:

 1. API design becomes the number 1 focus.